pponce/homebridge-mpower/README.md

 respond yes when prompted.

 6.) you should be all set now.
+Repeat steps 3,4,5 for other mPower strips.

 # Configuration